palewire/first-python-notebook/docs/pipenv/index.rst

 The convenient combo
 ***********************

-By this point, you can see the appeal of a single tool that can 1) install and document your project’s dependencies; and, 2) isolate these dependencies from your other Python projects.
+By this point, you can see the appeal of a single tool that can:

+# Install and document your project’s dependencies
+# Isolate these dependencies from your other Python projects

 With Pipenv, that’s exactly what you get.
 This added convenience has earned Pipenv broad support in the Python community.
 Like it’s predecessor pip, Pipenv now is maintained by the `Python Packaging Authority`_.